-But going into 2020, I’m actually feeling very positive.
-Admittedly, I got through those algorithm changes ultimately unscathed, so it’s not been as stressful as it could have been.
-But more importantly, I love the work I do and despite there always being some things to grumble about, I’m excited about my goals for the new year.
+But going into 2020, I’m feeling optimistic.
+Admittedly, I got through those algorithm changes ultimately unscathed, so it’s not been as stressful as it maybe could have been.
+More importantly, I love the work I do and despite there always being some things to grumble about, I’m excited about my goals for the new year.

 Yep, travel blogging has changed